The Best Water Filter Pitchers

 Clean drinking water is an essential part of a healthy home, and more importantly a healthy life.
 In-home filter systems are one way to ensure pure water, but these can be difficult to install if you’re a renter, or just don’t want to go to the trouble of putting in a whole purification system.
 Water pitchers and dispensers are simple, compact and portable, giving you an immediate solution to questionable water quality.
 We rounded up our favorites from every price point and size so you can get better-tasting, less contaminated water quickly and easily.

 I first heard about Soma three years ago, when a friend had just started doing PR for the company, which was in startup phase.
 I thought it was an impossible task to unseat Brita and PUR and gain a foothold in a crowded market where pitchers didn’t cost a lot of money (and people liked that).

-Cut to 2018, Soma has become not just my favorite but an all-office favorite because it does what the others do, looks BEAUTIFUL doing it and if fully committed to sustainability, which makes sense when you consider that we're purifying our water because it needs it.
+Cut to 2019—Soma has become not just my favorite, but an all-office favorite.
+It does what the others do, looks beautiful while doing it, and maintains a commitment to sustainability.
 And then, for the finale, Soma crushes it because it does all that at a price right next to the competition.

 Our Best Water Purifying Posts: